crate/crate/docs/sql/statements/select.rst

 within a resulting row of a group by clause.

 :condition:
-  A having condition is any expression that evaluates to a result of type boolean.
+  A having condition is any :ref:`expression <sql-literal-value>` that evaluates to a result of type boolean.
 Every row for which the condition is not satisfied will be eliminated from the output.

 ..
 NOTE::